ncgr/java/fr/README.md

 `.frs.txt` : this file lists the De Bruijn nodes that comprise each FR.

-`.csfr.txt` : this file indicates for each fasta seqence, the frequency counts of all FRs that occured in the sequence
+`.csfr.txt` : this file lists, for each fasta seqence, the frequency counts of all FRs that occured in the sequence

-## Sample Input
+## Test Input
-To test FRFinder, the script `run-test` will run FRFinder against a small E.coli pangenome consisting of three strains.
+The sample directory contains a small E.coli pangenome consisting of three strains:

-`sample/ecoli.pan3.dot` : a dot file constructed for a simple ecoli test file (K = 10)

-`sample/ecoli.pan3.fa` : the corresponding fasta sequence file
+`sample/ecoli.pan3.dot` : a dot file constructed for a simple ecoli test file (K = 10) `sample/ecoli.pan3.fa` : the corresponding fasta sequence file

-The script `run-sample` will build the app, run it against these files, and check that it produces the correct output.
+The script `run-test` will build the app, run it against these files, and check that it produces the correct output.